Tenzer/alga/usage.md

 **Options**:

+* `--tv TEXT`: Specify which TV the command should be sent to
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.